ncatlab/nlab-content/pages/713.md

 [[Eric]]: Bizarre??
 But this is exactly the way I meant it.

-[[John Baez]]: Okay, but you didn't explain yourself: you just introduced this matrix $F_{ij}$ without saying what it was, leaving us to guess that you'd invented a new idea: using a matrix to describe a map from a set to a vector space.
+[[John Baez]]: Okay, great.
+The bizarre part was that you didn't explain yourself: you introduced this matrix $F_{ij}$ without saying what it was, leaving us to guess that you'd invented a new idea: using a matrix to describe a map from a set to a vector space.
 To add to the fun, you also introduced _another_ matrix $\tilde{F}_{ij}$ which happens to be precisely _equal_ to $F_{ij}$, but _means something different_.
 But all's well that ends well: I eventually guessed what you meant, and now everything is hunky-dory.

 And indeed, all these ideas have nice analogues in the categorified version---the Theorem I'm struggling to get Mike to understand!
 If we live long enough, we'll see that [[profunctors]] are categorified matrices.
 But maybe we should just prove the Theorem and then ponder the analogies further.
 So....